VirtoCommerce/vc-modules/bundles/src/README.md

 ## 📦 Requirements

 - Python 3.8+
-- Git installed and available in `PATH`
+- Python installed and available in `PATH`
 - Create a folder with files.
 Name example - release-notes-bot.
 Inside it, add:
   - A JSON config file (modules_config.json)
   - GitHub token
   - The script file (collect_releases.py)

 Open a terminal